 Non-JTAG Device Testing

 Non-JTAG-compliant sections of a circuit can also be tested.
 Inputs to non-JTAG devices can be controlled via JTAG wherever these share nets connected JTAG-compliant devices.
 Similarly the outputs of non-JTAG devices can be read back via JTAG devices.
-The designer’ knowledge of the expected operation of the non-JTAG-compliant sections will therefore allow them to construct and execute a tests via JTAG that exercise the functionality of the devices.
+The designers’ knowledge of the expected operation of the non-JTAG-compliant sections will therefore allow them to construct and execute a tests via JTAG that exercise the functionality of the devices.

 This form of testing can be applied either to a single non-JTAG device or to any cluster of non-JTAG devices in the circuit which can be viewed as a functional unit.
 One important example of this method is memory testing.
 A sequence of JTAG test signals is created to manipulate the control signals and address and data busses of a memory device so as to write information into memory; a second sequence of test signals is created to read this information back.